WoW Classic Priest Guide - The Best Priest builds for Vanilla

 Night Elves : Do have Starshards ability which is the channeling damage and Elune’s Grace which basically is a defensive cooldown.

 Humans : Gain Desperate Prayer instant heal and Feedback ability which acts like a shield which returns mana burn and shadow damage on attacking enemy.
+That can work really well alongside the healing spells.

 As you can see each of those abilities is useful and there are no bad races to choose.
 Because of that when picking a race make sure to take something that you like the looks, lore, and overall feel of.
 During leveling you will spend a lot of time with one character and since everything in Vanilla takes countless hours of grind you will most likely stick to one character only.
 The decision of choosing a race is crucial and you need to be wise about it.
 Pick what you like the most and never regret your decision.
-All races are good in their own ways and there is no need to always pick the most favoured one.
+All races are good in their own ways and there is no need to always pick the most favored one.

 Pros and Cons

 When it comes to playing certain class there are always some upsides and downsides.
 Although classes in Vanilla were completely unbalanced none of them were extremely good at everything.
 The same goes to Priest which excels at healing but also have some cons of his own.
 Below there is a short list that can give you a small insight on what is good and what not really on a Priest class.
+We're trying to cover the whole spectrum of different WoW Classic activities, from leveling, through dungeons and raid runs to PvP.

 -Good leveling speed